When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Single stage snow blower

-Single-stage blowers are considered to be the babies of the bunch.
-They only have an auger to drag the snow into the machine and propel it out of the chute.
-For this reason, they are better suited to lighter duties.
+Single-stage blowers are the entry-level options of the bunch.
+They utilize a single rubber-tipped auger to drag snow into the machine and immediately propel it out of the chute.

 Pros

-• Better for lighter tasks and light snowfall, plus smaller yards.
+• Perfect for lighter tasks, light snowfall, and decks.

 Cons